adamshand/breathe-less/README.md

 # 🌬️ Breathe Less

-Breathe Less is a timer and progress tracking Progressive Web App (PWA) for the Buteyko Method's Maximum Pause exercise.
+Breathe Less is a timer and progress tracking app for the Buteyko Method's Maximum Pause exercise.

 I built this app because I wanted a way to track my progress visually, and got nerd rage from constantly starting and stopping timers manually.
 I’ve been using it every day since June 2025.